iadvize/store-library/README.md

 Some of our apps rely only on GraphQL and do not need a global store.
 They will use only a few local  `useState`.
-Other apps follow a DDD / layers architecture were we would like to have a basic store in the infrastructure layer with no functional api bound to it unlike what Redux wants us to do with actions.
+Other apps follow a DDD / layers architecture were we would like to have basic stores in the infrastructure layer with no functional api bound to it unlike what Redux wants us to do with actions.

 Other apps cannot rely on specific React-only store libraries like Recoil